ckidwell/DMGSimpleUI/README.md

 - DMGSimpleUI\DMG\Samples\SpriteExample contains two classes that use Texture2D's to implement the UI
 - DMGSimpleUI\DMG\Samples\ThemeExamples contains two classes that use Texture2D's to implement the UI

+To swap the theme in use go to the UIManager class and in the SampleItemsInit() method change the SetUIExample() method to the Enum value you want to try out (SPRITE_BASED or COLORED).

-In the root Sampmles folder you wlil find a SampleSceneNavigator that uses Delegates to swap themes in conjunction with the DMGTransition class, as well as a SampleTheme class that contains the samples that are demonstrated below.
+In the root Samples folder you will find a SampleSceneNavigator that uses Delegates to swap themes in conjunction with the DMGTransition class, as well as a SampleTheme class that contains the samples that are demonstrated below.

 Here is a GIF demonstrated a Sprite Based UI theme with a WIPE_RIGHT transition to a scene with a menu bar and then navigate back